TorrisBabelEI/TorrisBabelEI.github.io/about.md

 ### Research Interests

-My research interests are various, which include but are not confined to **formal methods in control and optimization and their applications in robotics and cyber-physical systems**.
-Please don't hesitate to contact me if you have any brilliant ideas!
+My research interests vary, which include but are not confined to **control, optimization, and learning**.
+I'm currently working on a project related to Human-Machine Interaction.

 ### Curriculum Vitae